 - International charity, nonprofit, school, or university.

 - Radio clubs and groups who are NOT nonprofits may be eligible if they have a U.S.-based, nonprofit fiscal sponsor.
-For help finding a fiscal sponsor, please contact us.
+For tips on finding a fiscal sponsor, see our instructions page.

 - Individuals may be eligible if you work with a fiscal sponsor.